k8spatterns/katacoda/21-Controller/02-check-controller-script.md

 ------------

-Now that we understand how the controller can restart Pods based on ConfigMap `MODIFIED` events, lets now see in the next step how we can deploy it.
+Now that we understand how the controller can restart Pods based on ConfigMap `MODIFIED` events lets now see in the next step how we can deploy it.